-(a)General Provisions.
-Light duty assignments shall include duties consistent with those normally performed by firefighters.
-Attendance in training sessions shall thus not be preempted by other assigned duties.
-One employee per shift (duty-related and nonduty related) will be assigned to light duty on a 24-hour work day.
-A second employee per shift, if assigned light duty, will be assigned to an 8-hour day, 40-hour work week.
-Light-duty assignments will be assigned in order of chronological notification of light-duty restriction to the fire chief.
-Any employee outside of the second firefighter per shift seeking light-duty assignment will take sick leave.
+Light duty assignments shall include duties consistent with those normally performed by firefighters or to perform other duties of other City employees when the Fire Chief determines performance of such duties is advantageous to the City.
+Attendance in training sessions shall not be preempted by other assigned duties.
+If assigned light duty, the employee will be assigned to an 8-hour day, 40-hour work week.
+Light-duty assignments will be assigned by the Fire Chief.
 40-hour light-duty firefighters will be allowed to be off during their scheduled vacation and holiday periods and for previously-scheduled trades.